+We have developed this free toolkit to assist organisations in getting these conversations started.
 While creating a mentally healthy workplace is everyone’s responsibility, mental health is a leadership issue, and change must start at the top.
 Business owners and organisational leaders play a critical role in driving policies and practices that promote mental health in the workplace.
-The process can be started with a simple conversation but frontline managers and supervisors often feel unsure of where to start.
+The process can be started with a simple conversation, but frontline managers and supervisors often feel unsure of where to start.
 WHS Qld offer assistance with some basic information.

 While building a mentally healthy workplace makes good business sense, controlling psychological health and safety risks is also a legislative requirement.
 The Work Health and Safety Act 2011 states that Persons conducting a business or undertaking (PCBU) have a duty to ensure the health and safety of workers at the workplace, with health defined as both physical and psychological.
 The Work Health and Safety Officer course (WHSO) includes discussions in mental health in the workplace along with numerous other safety related topics.